dschoeffm/ariadne/README.md

 | GCC      | 6.1.1, 5.4.0, 5.3.1  | 4.8.5                |
 | Clang    | 3.9.0, 3.8.1         |                      |

+These compilers were tested with the following revision:
+74ce 72fb ad46 400a 4c24 6e7f a4f1 ea09 388a 1b7b

 Do not try to use GCC older than 4.9, as it will always fail!

 In the following we will build the router out-of-tree, in order to keep the